Infinity Falls

-Infinity Falls is a river raft ride manufactured by Intamin located at SeaWorld Orlando in Orlando, Florida.
-The ride opened on October 4, 2018, holding the record for tallest drop on a river raft ride.
+Infinity Falls is a river rapids ride located at SeaWorld Orlando in Orlando, Florida.
+Manufactured by Intamin, the ride opened on October 4, 2018, and holds the record for tallest drop on a river rapids ride.

 History

-The 2008 purchase of Anheuser-Busch by Belgian brewer InBev led to the sale of Busch's parks to a private equity firm in 2009.
-The sale also led to the closure of the park's Hospitality Center on February 1, 2009.
-In 2010, the park opened its Sea Gardens, an area that featured daily animal interactions.

-On April 13, 2017, SeaWorld Orlando announced "Infinity Falls" to open in 2018, with park officials comparing the ride to class IV river rapids experience.
-On August 10, 2017, SeaWorld Orlando filed a notice of commencement and began ground breaking work.
-Permits that were found on October 12, 2017 in Orange County, Florida showed details of construction, with PCL Construction looking over the work site.
-The ride raft was unveiled at International Association of Amusement Parks and Attractions (IAAPA) Attraction Exposition 2017.
+On April 13, 2017, SeaWorld Orlando announced Infinity Falls to open in 2018, with park officials comparing the ride to class IV river rapids experiences.
+On August 10, 2017, SeaWorld Orlando filed a notice of commencement and groundbreaking work began.
+Permits filed in Orange County, Florida on October 12, 2017 showed further details of construction, with PCL Construction overseeing the work site.
+The rider rafts were unveiled at the International Association of Amusement Parks and Attractions (IAAPA) Expo in October 2017.

-Though the ride was installed by June 20, 2018, testing and finishing touches were still to be completed.
+The ride was completely installed by June 20, 2018, but testing and finishing touches were yet to be completed.
 In July 2018, a promotion was offered by the park to passholders for first access to the attraction.
-On July 18, 2018, the ride's tower was topped-out, and in the same month the park polled guests to naming some of the rafts.
-By August 2018, it was reported that the ride's delay in opening was attributed to testing and weather among several other circumstances.
-On September 19, 2018, the walls surrounding the area came down.
-Though the ride was still in testing, a media day was announced a few days later.
-Employee testing began on September 27, 2018, with the ride soft-opened on September 28, 2018 with an official opening set in October 2018.
+On July 18, 2018, the ride's tower was topped off, and in the same month the park allowed guests to submit names for the rider rafts.
+By August 2018, it was reported that the ride's delay in opening was attributed to slow testing and poor weather, among several other conditions.
+On September 19, 2018, the construction walls surrounding the area were removed.
+Though the ride was still testing, a media day was announced a few days later.
+Employee testing began on September 27, 2018, and the ride soft opened on September 28, 2018, with an official opening set for October 2018.
 Infinity Falls officially opened on October 4, 2018.

-The former Hospitality Center became a restaurant known as the Waterway Grill which opened in September 2018.
+Upon opening, Infinity Falls took the record for the tallest drop on a river rapids ride at 40 feet, which was previously held by River Quest at Phantasialand with a drop of 36 feet.

 Ride experience

-The area is themed to the conservation of water, varying from other attractions at the park where they're themed in conjunction with an animal or the ocean.
-As guests go through the queue area, they're introduced to the story line through the ride's queue and interactive games.
-The queue is of the idea that guests are explorers and scientists, part of the organization "S.E.A.
-Collective", settled in wetland camp along a river in the rainforest.
-A bridge connects the pathway to the area, with totems on either side depicting a parrot, a snake, a tree frog, and a sloth.
-Moreover, the connected area has pay to play water cannons that individuals use to soak people on the ride through telescopes that line the course.
+The area is themed to the conservation of water.
+As guests traverse the ride's queue, they are introduced to a story.
+The story pushes the idea that guests are explorers and scientists, part of the organization "S.E.A.
+Collective", settled in a wetland camp along a river in a rainforest.
+A bridge connects the pathway to the area, with totems on either side depicting several animals.
+Moreover, the connected area has upcharge water cannons that individuals can use to soak people on the ride.

 The course takes about 5 minutes to traverse.